Pulitzer Prize Fiction Winner

 Summary

-Set in early twentieth-century New York, the novel follows aging widower Roger Gale as he attempts to fulfill a promise to his late wife by remaining a steady presence for their three very different daughters.
+Set in early twentieth century New York, the novel follows aging widower Roger Gale as he tries to honor a promise to his late wife by remaining a steady presence for their three very different daughters.
 Poole uses the family unit as a microcosm to examine the rapid social, political, and moral changes reshaping urban American life.
-Its blend of domestic realism and social journalism reflects the Progressive-era concerns of its author.
+Its blend of domestic realism and social journalism reflects the Progressive era concerns of its author.

 ”